OxWearables/biobankAccelerometerAnalysis/docs/source/usage.rst

     print(metrics.classification_report(y_true, y_pred))

 After evaluating the performance of our model on unseen data, we then re-train a final model that includes all possible data.
-We therefore set the testParticipants variable to 'None', which then results in an output .tar model:
+We therefore specify the outputModel parameter, and also set testParticipants to 'None' so as to maximise the amount of training data for the final model.
+This results in an output .tar model:
 ::
     import accelerometer
     accelerometer.accClassification.trainClassificationModel( \